jedifunk/coa-sanity/README.md

 # coa-sanity
-COA backend rebuild using Sanity.io
+COA backend migration from Wordpress to Sanity.io